topxeq/gox/README.md

 Goxg version is used to run GUI only programs, it will not open a CMD console.

-From version 0.97a, Qlang became the default script-engine for Gox, and is prefered to use.

 ## 2.usage

 ### Check the version.